Alt=""

 • A court (where stern faces judged misdemeanours),

-• A lock-up prison (where wrongdoers cooled their hells),
+• A lock-up prison (where wrongdoers cooled their heels),

 • A public toilet (not its finest hour),